The moduli space of multi-scale differentials: Prong-matched differentials

+Here (and in the sequel) we use the pushforward notation $g_* = (g^{-1})^*$ for the action on differentials.

-Note that in order to verify the last item, it suffices to choose a collection of arcs that contains, for every seam, an arc that crosses only this seam and no others, and does so exactly once.
-Indeed, if condition (iv) holds for these arcs, then together with (ii) this forces the convergence of the other turning numbers as well.
-Note moreover that the last item requires a lift of~$g_m$ to the surface where all the horizontal nodes~$\gamma$ passes through have been welded.
-However, at horizontal nodes, the turning number $\tau(g_m \circ \gamma)$ is independent of the choice of this lift.
+\begin{rem} In order to verify that the $g_m$ are asymptotically \tnp, it suffices to choose a collection of arcs that contains, for every seam, an arc that crosses only this seam and no others, and does so exactly once.
+Indeed, if turning numbers converge for these arcs, then together with (ii) this forces the convergence of the turning numbers of all other arcs as well. \end{rem}

 \begin{prop} The conformal topology on $\ptwT$ and the topology defined in Section~\ref{sec:ptwds} as the covering space of $\OBteich$ agree. \end{prop}